Details

 I loved Hee Su and Seung Won, but if we actually gathered all their scenes it would be the length of a fan made youtube video.
 They were both sidelined getting supporting characters treatment in their own story.

 And no, I do not only mean romance wise.
 Which characters got more elaborated individual stories presenting them outside of their love lines?
 Chan Yeong with his Tennis arc and Ji Yu with her music.
 What about Hee Su and Seung Won?
 Nothing.
-I’m sorry, but if you describe the plot of the drama to a person, Hee Su perfectly matches the typical second male lead - in love with the male lead, trying to win him over, to give up when the female lead shows up.
+I’m sorry, but if you describe the plot of the drama to someone, Hee Su perfectly matches the typical second male lead - in love with the male lead, trying to win him over just to give up when the female lead shows up.
 Ending up with the female lead’s best friend.

 If I was to rate just Hee Su and Seung Won, it would be a good 8.
 They were sweet and fun to watch.
 The misunderstandings actually seemed realistic for their age.
 The low key pinning was great.
 Seung Won was just calm perfection - so many of his simple few words amazed me - the simplicity with the greater message behind them was just right.